binkley/homebrewery-files/witch.md

 _**Returning.**_ When you return to your own body, voluntarily or otherwise, you fall **Prone** and are **Incapacitated** until the end of your next turn.
 The attitude of the borrowed creature towards you remains unchanged.

-You can borrow a number of times equal to your **proficiency bonus**, and you regain all expended uses when you finish a long rest.
+You can borrow a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 \page